Chapter 7 Bankruptcy in Florida

 Assumption of an executory contract is not the same as a reaffirmation of the lease, so the leasing company may not sue the debtor for the balance of payments due under the lease following default.

 Student loans are not dischargeable in Chapter 7 bankruptcy unless the debtor can demonstrate that loan payments impose “undue hardship.”
 To eliminate a student loan under the “undue hardship exception,” the debtor must file a separate motion with the bankruptcy court and appear before the bankruptcy judge with evidence of hardship.
-As a practical matter, it is difficult for bankruptcy debtors to demonstrate undue hardship unless they are physically unable to work.
+As a practical matter, it is difficult for bankruptcy debtors to demonstrate undue hardship unless the debtor is physically unable to work.

 Most bankruptcy courts use the Brunner test in determining hardship.
 Under this test, to discharge student loans in bankruptcy, the debtor must show: